RussDev7/CharToROM/README.md

 # CharToROM
 A project aimed at making programming Terraria XOR based ROM easy as 123.

 This project was aimed at making the programming of a ROM designed by @yfdyzjt much easier.
-Bellow is the process of how to manually decode the inputs based on 15 values.
+Below is the process of how to manually decode the inputs based on 15 values.

 ![image](https://github.com/RussDev7/CharToROM/assets/33048298/88686ad0-7c33-468b-96f3-5db51f3eb039)

-This uses a truth table that follows the XOR format as seen bellow.
+This uses a truth table that follows the XOR format as seen below.

 ![TruthTable](https://github.com/RussDev7/CharToROM/assets/33048298/29b1057f-78a9-4206-87c7-d0a00e7cbb84)